-This is a segment of digital marketing where a marketer, for instance, creates content on their blog that attracts a specific audience, say people looking for a good car wash .
+This is a segment of digital marketing where a marketer, for instance, creates content on their blog that attracts a specific audience, say people looking for good Portland carpet cleaning.
 This content is often deliberate, consistent and valuable to a specific group of people.
 If done well content marketing generates brand awareness and growth, traffic growth, and

 customer base growth as well.